|

 the breed for their meat.
 Sixteenth-century Spanish accounts

 tell of large numbers of dogs being served at banquets.
+When Columbus

 arrived in the Caribbean in 1492 his journal entries noted the